-AttendanceAssignmentsPresentation of an academic article (15 min) 5%
+Attendance 10% 30%

-Assignments 35%
+Assignments

-Presentation of an academic article (15 min)
+Presentation of a published research (15 min) 10%

-Presentation of your final paper (20 min)
+Presentation of your final paper (20 min) 15%

-Write-up of your final paper
+Write-up of your final paper 35%

 - 1. Homework assignment: short coding homework to make sure that you know how to run models we covered in the lectures.
-Our TA will hold tutorial sections to teach you how to run these models before assignments. - All assignments are due at the beginning of the class.
+Our TA will hold 4-5 tutorial sections to teach you how to run these models before assignments. - All assignments are due at the beginning of the class.
 You can turn it in online through Canvas. - 2.
-Presentation of an article: You will select one article from a list of articles provided by the instructor and present it to the class.
+Presentation of a published article: during the semester, you will select one article from a list of articles provided by the instructor and present it to the class.
 Each student has to choose a different article.
 This exercise prepares you a chance to practice giving a presentation at an academic conference. - 3.
 Final paper: - Preliminary draft of the final paper: double spaced, 4-6 pages.
-Describe the background, hypotheses, data, and methods you plan to use. - The final paper is due two weeks after the final class, on May 18, 11:59 PM.
-Double spaced; at least 20 pages including everything, i.e., title, abstract, texts, tables, figures, and references. - 4.
-Presentation of your final paper: Your presentation will be on May 4, the last day of the class.
+Describe the background, hypotheses, data, and methods you plan to use.
+We will give you feedback - Presentation of your final paper: Your presentation will be on May 8, the last day of the class. - The final paper is due two weeks after the final class, on May 22, 11:59 PM.
+Double spaced; at least 20 pages including everything, i.e., title, abstract, texts, tables, figures, and references.